McManning/BlueGraph/README.md

 ```

-# Examples
+# Samples

-The core framework is built to be lightweight and support different workflows and requirements.
-The Examples folder includes various use cases and some advanced implementations.
+The core framework is built to be lightweight and support different workflows and requirements for projects that require a node-based editor.

+The package samples contains various use cases and more complex implementations that you can use as a starter for your own project.

+## Basic

+<img align="right" src="Documentation~/MeshPreview.png">

+Examples showing the basic features of BlueGraph and different strategies for implementing different types of nodes for your own project.

-## ExecGraph
+## Advanced

 Examples of how to add UE4 Blueprints style flow control to graphs via a custom execution port.

-ExecGraph also includes a *basic* example of converting a graph into C# methods to improve runtime performance and support AOT platforms.

-<img align="right" src="Documentation~/MeshPreview.png">

-## DynamicVector

-Demonstrates how to implement an IConvertible data type.
-DynamicVector ports can be connected to and from any Unity VectorN port.

-## FuncNodes

-Examples of how to create modules of `FuncNode` nodes that wrap basic Unity functions.

-## Misc
+## Subgraph

-Other miscellaneous examples, including how to include IMGUI content (such as a mesh preview viewport) and customizing node styles.
+Example of creating a subgraph asset with specific IO ports (as defined by IO nodes within the graph) and executing that subgraph from within another graph asset.

+*Requires the Advanced sample to be imported alongside it*